There are many steps to test an antenna installation. This FAQ is divided into sections since all steps may not apply to every installation.

-- Visually inspect the antenna, the coaxial cable, and the balun/matching transformer (the device that connects the antenna to the coaxial cable), and any other equipment that may be in the installation for any damage, and replace any items that are damaged
+- Visually inspect the antenna, coaxial cable and the balun/matching transformer (the device that connects the antenna to the coaxial cable).
+You'll also want to check any other equipment that may be in the installation for any damage, and replace any items that are damaged.

-- If you have a second TV set, try it to make sure the TV is working correctly
+- If you have a second TV, try it to make sure the TV is working correctly.

-- If possible, connect a cable directly from the antenna to the TV set with nothing else in between, including preamplifiers, amplifiers, splitters, DVRs, VCRs, home theater receivers, or any other equipment, and do a channel scan on the TV set to see if you are receiving anything (If you live in an area where a preamplifier is required to receive any channels, then leave it in place for this initial test.
-If you are able to receive even one channel without the preamplifier, don’t include the preamplifier for this test since it is designed to eliminate as many possible failure points as possible.).
+- If possible connect a cable directly from the antenna to the TV with nothing else in between(including preamplifiers, amplifiers, splitters, DVRs, VCRs, home theater receivers, or any other equipment and do a channel scan on the TV set to see if you are receiving anything).
+If you live in an area where a preamplifier is required to receive any channels, then leave it in place for this initial test.
+If you are able to receive even one channel without the preamplifier, don’t include the preamplifier for this test since it is designed to eliminate as many possible failure points as possible.

-If you still don't have any pictures on any channels after step #6 above, try a different coaxial cable between the antenna and the TV set.
-If there still are no pictures, try replacing the balun/matching transformer.
-If this doesn’t resolve the issue, it may be necessary to replace the antenna.
-However, it is not common for an antenna to fail completely.
-Its performance can become degraded over time if elements, or the interconnections between the elements, become damaged, but total failure is not common.
+If you still don't have any pictures on any channels after step #6 above, try a different coaxial cable between the antenna and the TV.
+If there still are no picture, try replacing the balun/matching transformer.
+If this doesn’t resolve the issue then it may be necessary to replace the antenna.
+This however is not common for an antenna to fail completely.
+Your antennas performance can become degraded over time if elements, or the interconnections between the elements become damaged, but total failure is not common.